deephaven/deephaven-core/cpp-client/README.md

    Decide on a directory for the dependencies to live (eg, "$HOME/dhcpp").
    Create that directory and save the script there.

-   The two main build types of a standard cmake build are supported, `Release` and `Debug`.
-By default. `build-dependencies.sh` creates a `Debug` build.
+   The three main build types of a standard cmake build are supported, `Release`, `Debug` and `RelWithDebInfo`.
+By default. `build-dependencies.sh` creates a `RelWithDebInfo` build.
 To create a `Release` build, set the environment variable `BUILD_TYPE=Release` (1)

    Edit your local copy of the script if necessary to reflect your selection